matrix-org/synapse/docs/admin_api/user_admin_api.md

 - `not_user_type` - Exclude certain user types, such as bot users, from the request.
    Can be provided multiple times.
 Possible values are `bot`, `support` or "empty string".
    "empty string" here means to exclude users without a type.
+- `locked` - string representing a bool - Is optional and if `true` will **include** locked users.
+  Defaults to `false` to exclude locked users.
+Note: Introduced in v1.93.

 Caution.
 The database only has indexes on the columns `name` and `creation_ts`.
 This means that if a different sort order is used (`is_guest`, `admin`,